top of page

 Publications and awards:

-I have published 58 scientific publications (and 3 letters in Science) (as of Sept.
-2024), am a Fulbright Fellow alumna, a Rising Star for the Faculty of Science at the Uni of Queensland, a National Geographic Young Explorer (2018), an #ABCTop5 Science recipient (2021), 1 of 3 Queenslanders chosen as Inspiring Australia's ambassador for STEM education, with my work regularly appearing in the media.
+I have published 60 scientific publications (and 3 short letters in Science) (as of Jan.
+2025), am a Fulbright Fellow alumna, the Rising Star for the Faculty of Science at the Uni of Queensland (2024), a National Geographic Young Explorer (2018), an #ABCTop5 Science recipient (2021), 1 of 3 Queenslanders chosen as Inspiring Australia Queensland's (IAQ) ambassador for STEM education (2023), and the sole Queenslander chosen at IAQ for 2025.
+My work regularly appears in the media

 Research Impacts: